Ma Sichun: 2015–present: Rising popularity

 Ma achieved wider recognition after starring in the coming-of-age film The Left Ear, directed by Alec Su.
-Her role as the rebellious and daring Li Bala received acclaim from critics and she was nominated as Best Supporting Actress at the Golden Horse Awards.
-The same year, she co-starred with Wallace Huo in the hit crime drama Love Me If You Dare, which contributed to her rise in popularity.
+Her role as the rebellious "Li Bala" was critically acclaimed and she was nominated as Best Supporting Actress at the Golden Horse Awards.
+Later, she starred alongside Wallace Huo in the crime drama Love Me If You Dare, which further advanced her popularity.

 In 2016, Ma starred in adventure film Time Raiders, based on the popular tomb-raiding novel series Daomu Biji.
-The same year, she starred in romance film Soul Mate, playing the beautiful, kind yet rebellious protagonist.
-Ma won the Golden Horse Award for Best Leading Actress alongside her co-star Zhou Dongyu.

-In 2017, Ma was cast as the female protagonist in the third installment of the Detective Dee film series by Tsui Hark.
+She starred in romance film Soul Mate, playing a rebellious girl; which earned her the Golden Horse Award for Best Leading Actress alongside Zhou Dongyu.
+In 2017, Ma starred as a female lead in the third installment of the Detective Dee by Tsui Hark.
 She also starred in the campus romance film Nuts.

 In 2018, Ma starred alongside William Chan in the crime action drama Age of Legends.
-Forbes China listed Ma under their 30 Under 30 Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
-Ma also starred in chinese variety show Who's the Keyman.

-In 2019, Ma starred in Lou Ye's crime film, The Shadow Play; and romance drama film Somewhere Winter written by Rao Xueman.

-The same year, she was cast in period romance film Love After Love, directed by Ann Hui.

-On the small screen, Ma starred in the romance comedy drama Mr. Fighting alongside Deng Lun.
+She also starred in chinese variety show Who's the Keyman.
+In 2019, She starred in Lou Ye's crime film, The Shadow Play; and romance drama film Somewhere Winter written by Rao Xueman.
+She starred in period romance film Love After Love, directed by Ann Hui.
+She comedy drama Mr. Fighting alongside Deng Lun.

 In 2021, Ma starred as a doctor in the military-medical romance drama You Are My Hero alongside Bai Jingting, which ranked 1st and gained over 1.35B views on Tencent.
-The same year, she starred in youth drama film Wild Grass.
+Later, she starred in youth drama film Wild Grass.